ReCal for Ordinal, Interval, and Ratio Data (OIR)

 • All code values must be represented numerically

-• All columns must contain the same number of units of analysis with no missing data (see below)
+• All columns must contain the same number of units of analysis.
+If any data are missing, each cell of missing data must be represented by a single hash mark (#) (see below)

 To format your data for ReCal OIR analysis, follow these instructions (which are identical to those for ReCal3 except that OIR allows decimals and negative numbers):

-1. Make sure that each of your code values is represented by a unique number.
-E.g. 0 = absent, 1 = present, 99 = N/A. The complete list of allowed characters in your file is as follows: numeric digits, decimal points, minus signs (for negative numbers).
+1. Make sure that each of your code values is represented by a unique number or a hash mark (#) for missing data.
+E.g. 0 = absent, 1 = present, 99 = N/A. The complete list of allowed characters in your file is as follows: numeric digits, decimal points, minus signs (for negative numbers), hash marks.

 2. In Excel, SPSS, or another spreadsheet-like program, create a new file.